carbon-language/carbon-lang/llvm/docs/CMake.rst

 **BUILD_SHARED_LIBS**:BOOL
   Flag indicating if shared libraries will be built.
 Its default value is OFF.
-Shared libraries are not supported on Windows and not recommended on the other OSes.
+This option is only recommended for use by LLVM developers.
+  On Windows, shared libraries may be used when building with MinGW, including mingw-w64, but not when building with the Microsoft toolchain.

 .. _LLVM-specific variables: